AlexanderWangY/OSC-Proximity-Documentation/docs/guide/getting-started.md

 ```

 ::: warning
 Did this not work for you?
 Let one of the tech leads know!
-Contact us in the [discord](https://discord.gg/CedfucmXbq).
+[Contact us](/contact).
 :::

 ---